 ComEd’s Hourly Pricing program uses ComEd’s Rate BESH to determine your monthly electricity bills.
 BESH stands for Basic Electric Service–Hourly Energy Pricing.
 With it, the price you pay varies from hour to hour based on wholesale market prices.

-Program participants like you will have access to hourly prices and will receive Hourly Pricing alerts in addition to other useful information.
+Program participants like you will have access to hourly prices and will receive Hourly Pricing Alerts in addition to other useful information.
 Individual cost savings are not guaranteed and will vary month to month based on weather, market conditions, and usage habits.
-However, the more participants avoid using electricity when hourly prices are high, the more they can potentially save with ComEd’s Hourly Pricing program.
+Generally, the more you avoid using electricity when prices are high, the more you potentially could save with real-time pricing.

 Since the program began, Hourly Pricing participants have experienced a savings of more than 15% off the electricity supply portion of their electricity bill, as compared with what they would have paid with ComEd’s fixed-price rate.